FZJ-INM1-BDA/siibra-python/README.md

 <!--- Please keep this at line 19, or adjust the line skip in docs/readme.rst accordingly -->

 `siibra` is a Python client for working with "multilevel" brain atlas frameworks, and aims to facilitate the programmatic and reproducible incorporation of brain region definitions and multidimensional brain region features into reproducible neuroscience workflows.
-`siibra` provides structured acccess to parcellation schemes in different brain reference spaces, including volumetric reference templates at both macroscopic and microscopic resolutions as well as surface representations.
+It provides structured acccess to parcellation schemes in different brain reference spaces, including volumetric reference templates at both macroscopic and microscopic resolutions as well as surface representations.
 It supports both discretely labelled and continuous (probabilistic) parcellation maps, which can be used to assign brain regions to spatial locations and image signals, to retrieve region-specific neuroscience datasets from multiple online repositories, and to sample information from high-resolution image data.
 Among the datasets anchored to brain regions are many different modalities from in-vivo and post mortem studies, including regional information about cell and transmitter receptor densties, structural and functional connectivity, gene expressions, and more.

 `siibra` is mainly developed by the [Human Brain Project](https://humanbrainproject.eu) for accessing the [EBRAINS human brain atlas](https://ebrains.eu/service/human-brain-atlas).
 It stores much of its contents in the [EBRAINS Knowledge Graph](https://kg.ebrains.eu), and is designed to support the [OpenMINDS metadata standards](https://github.com/HumanBrainProject/openMINDS_SANDS).